-- you.
-To be involved in this study children generally need to be at least 5 years old.
-Some children as young as 2 years old can also be included if their doctor says they clearly have cerebral palsy. - your brother or sister (sibling) without cerebral palsy.
-They will need to be at least 5 years old.
-If something interesting is discovered in your genes that is not present in the genes of your brother or sister, it may help to explain the cerebral palsy in your family. - your mother and your father.
+You will generally need to be at least 5 yrs old, but some children as young as 2 can also be included if their doctor says they clearly have cerebral palsy.
+If you are a brother or sister without cerebral palsy your involvement will be important as a 'genetic control' and you will need to be at least 5 years old - if something interesting is discovered in the genes of the child with cerebral palsy that is not present in the genes of the brother or sister, it may help to explain the cerebral palsy in your family.